Nice to meet you!

 john a. powell, Director of the Haas Institute for a Fair and Inclusive Society at U.C.
 Berkeley

-Before joining the Sam’s Club team, I sharpened my design point of view as a mentor at the Gakko Project in Japan.
-I got my start in eCommerce as the first full time hire at Korean beauty company Soko Glam, where I led a redesign of its blog and managed marketing and transactional emails, product content, digital influencer relationships, live events, social media, and the launch of The Little Book of Skincare, published by HarperCollins.
+I got my start in eCommerce as the first full time hire at Korean beauty company Soko Glam.
+I launched new brands and product categories, and made “sheet mask” a household name in the U.S. I led a redesign of Soko Glam’s blog, managed editorial strategy, created content, and managed freelancers, resulting in unique page views increasing by 300% compared to the prior year.
+Allure Magazine called it one of their “favorite blogs to read” after it launched.
+I led marketing and transactional emails, product content, digital influencer relationships, live events, social media, and the launch of The Little Book of Skincare, published by HarperCollins.

-My journalism has received recognition for enterprise coverage of a local fire board that led to the first recall of elected officials in San Mateo County and video work that documented a federal policy during WWII that led to the displacement of Japanese, Italian and German families.
-I’m also an award-winning education reporter, with experience reporting in Los Angeles Unified School District, one of the largest in the U.S., and La Honda-Pescadero Unified School District, one of the nation’s smallest.
+My journalism received award recognition for enterprise coverage of a local fire board that led to the first recall of elected officials in California’s San Mateo County and video work that documented a federal policy that led to the displacement of Japanese, Italian and German families during WWII.

 Read my written work in Resonate: Global Voices on East Asian Issues, the Half Moon Bay ReviewThe Six FiftyLos Angeles TimesSan Francisco Chronicle, and Daily Californian.